February 4, 2020

 Clinical trials are stuck in another time, the burden on investigators and trial sites is increasing – which is quite extraordinary considering this technological era when we’re all so obsessed with speed and instant results!
 The cumbersome nature of the protocol puts physicians off participating and slows down progress when it comes to defeating serious diseases like cancer.

 We’re proud that Teckro is leading the way in changing this reality.
-Our machine learning platform is currently being used to support more than 7,100 oncology research sites around the world.
-An impressive 77% percent of registered users are active on the platform – and it’s not required, so they are consciously choosing to use Teckro because the platform brings so much value to them.
+Our machine learning solution is currently being used to support more than 7,100 oncology research sites around the world.
+An impressive 77% percent of registered users are active on Teckro – and it’s not required, so they are consciously choosing to use Teckro because it brings so much value to them.

 Our user numbers are only going up, as monitors, research staff and study teams across the world realize how Teckro can help them.
 We’ve seen a 336% increase in the number of answers provided by Teckro to oncology research staff since 2017.
 Patients are enrolled faster and there are fewer deviations from the protocol – two key factors that speed up the trial process, improve safety and can bring life-saving drugs to market quicker.